 Please join in an upcoming free AAC&U webinar, “A Vision for Equity” on April 19, 2018, 3:00 p.m.–4:00 p.m.
 ET.
 The webinar will feature presentations from four campus teams on evidence-based interventions focused on improving student success that include practical examples, models, and resources for identifying and addressing disparities in student outcomes.
 This webinar is designed for all educators, faculty members, and administrators interested in learning more about campus-based strategies for committing to equity and inclusive excellence.
 To register, click here.

 Tia Brown McNair, Vice President for Diversity, Equity, and Student Success

-Vida Rivera, Program Associate and Administrative Assistant to the Vice President for Diversity, Equity, and Student Success
+Vida Rivera, Program Coordinator for Diversity, Equity, and Student Success

 * Carthage College is supported by Great Lakes Higher Education Corporation & Affiliates.